 When most of us think of a prenuptial agreement, we think of wealthy couples with more money than we can ever dream of.
 We’re talking about celebrities, rock stars, professional athletes, titans of industry, and Hollywood A-listers.
 After all, those folks have tons of assets to protect.

 Losing part of a pension or 401(k) is a significant blow to our retirement plans.
 Thousands of dollars to buy an ex out of a mortgage on a home is tough to come by.
+You worked hard to build your business and don’t want to give even part of it away.
 And our cars may not be Bentleys, but they’re not exactly cheap either.

 While the stigma is that a prenuptial agreement is just for marriages where one spouse has a great deal of wealth, that’s not always the case.
 Even if you’re by no means rich, a prenup still serves to protect what you have in the event of divorce.

 No one wants to bet against a marriage, and prenups have a reputation as being a sign of hesitation or uncertainty.
 However, if you want to make sure to cover yourself in the event things work out, or if you have specific assets you want to safeguard, it may be the smart strategy.

 WHAT IS A PRENUPTIAL AGREEMENT?

 Technically speaking, a prenuptial agreement is a contract a couple enters into before marriage.
 It stipulates ahead of time how property will be divided in the case of divorce.

 Though there aren’t any specific requirements of what a prenup must contain, many couples use a what’s-mine-stays-mine, what’s-yours-stays-yours approach.
 This way, each party leaves the marriage with what they brought to the table.